lead generation

 Whether it’s “Download Now,” “Get Started,” or “Sign Up,”

-the CTA should be action-oriented and make it obvious what the visitor needs to do next.
+The CTA should be action-oriented and make what the visitor needs to do next obvious.

 Avoid having multiple CTAs on the same page,